Getting around Keswick and Bus Timetables

 This service runs from Penrith bus station via Penrith railway station to Keswick and then continues to Cockermouth and Workington.
 The X5 serves the villages of Threlkeld, Portinscale, Braithwaite and Thornthwaite whilst the X4 goes to Bassenthwaite village, Castle Inn and the Lakes Distillery.
 Please note that the bus doesn't go into Portinscale village but stops on the A66.

-555 Summer timetable - Lancaster - Keswick This service runs between Lancaster and Keswick via Kendal, Windermere railway station, Ambleside and Grasmere.
+555 Winter timetable - Lancaster - Keswick This service runs between Lancaster and Keswick via Kendal, Windermere railway station, Ambleside and Grasmere.

-554 Summer timetable - Keswick to Carlisle This service runs between Keswick and Carlisle via Mirehouse, Castle Inn, Bothel and Wigton.
+554 Winter timetable Keswick - Carlisle This service runs between Keswick and Carlisle via Mirehouse, Castle Inn Hotel, Bothel, Mealsgate, Bolton Low Houses, Wigton and Thursby.

-78 - Summer timetable Keswick-Lodore-Grange Bridge-Rosthwaite-Seatoller ( Borrowdale)
+78 - Winter timetable Keswick-Lodore-Grange Bridge-Rosthwaite-Seatoller ( Borrowdale)

-The following services operate from Easter to October
+The following services operate from Easter to the end of October

 The Caldbeck Rambler is a seasonal (Easter - October) and Saturday only circular route from Keswick to Caldbeck.
 Service 73 runs via Applethwaite, Mirehouse and Dodd Wood, Bassenthwaite village, Uldale and Ireby to Caldbeck and returns to Keswick via Hesket Newmarket, Mungrisdale, Threlkeld and Castlerigg Stone Circle.
 Service 73A operates the same route in reverse.